 SSD applications in Sandy Springs are routinely denied because there isn’t enough documentation, there’s a mistake in the paperwork, or the people evaluating the application simply don’t understand your condition.
 But you don’t have to endure months with no benefits.
 A Sandy Springs Social Security disability attorney can help.

 At John Foy & Associates, we know what the government wants to see in an SSD application.
-We know how to assemble the documentation and present your case—and we’ve been doing it successfully for over 20 years.
+We know how to assemble the documentation and present your case – and we’ve been doing it successfully for over 20 years.
 We can help with your initial application, appeals, and hearings.
 We offer a free, no-obligation consultation to discuss your application.
-Call us at 404-400-4000 and get your free consultation today.

 You are entitled to SSD payments because you earned them through working and paying Social Security taxes.
 Here’s what you need to know:

 - Work history is important.
 To collect Social Security, you must have paid into the system.
-In general, you must have worked regularly over the past 10 years, but you may qualify even if your work was part time or there were times when you were unemployed.
-If you have a low enough income, you may qualify under a similar program even if you can’t meet the work history requirement.
+In general, you must have worked regularly over the past 10 years, but you may qualify even if your work was part-time or there were times when you were unemployed.

-The Social Security Administration (SSA) evaluates applications and administers the SSD program.
-In the City of Sandy Springs, the SSA often denies applications, even when the applicant should be approved for benefits.
+The Social Security Administration evaluates applications and administers the SSD program.
+In Sandy Springs, the SSA often denies applications even when the applicant should be approved for benefits.
 To avoid this, it’s best to get a lawyer working on your application or appeal as soon as possible.

 Anyone who used to have a job but can no longer work because of a medical condition should qualify for SSD benefits.
 But the process ins’t that simple: to get benefits, you must show the SSA that you are eligible.
 You will need to submit documents to prove the following: